DarshanASC6/Conversation-Bot/README.md

 4. 6/2/20, 9:13PM.
 Reddit responded once and never wrote back.
 To be honest, I don't blame them.
 Might have carpal tunnel.
 This has taken way too long; I might just move on from the JSON file.

 5. 6/2/20, 9:20.
 "Holy shit.
 What if I had a command simply to open the add/remove functionality in a for loop?
 Could that work?"
 This was a sudden thought I had.
 Not sure if it's legit or not.
 Also need to see if there's somewhere I can go for near-immediate answers, simply because one Reddit post is taking too damn long.

+6. 6/2/20, 10:23.
+Back at it again.
+Made a new Reddit post (https://www.reddit.com/r/learnpython/comments/gvl7az/ive_been_having_a_bunch_of_problems_with_my/), not sure if it will do any good.
+I dunno man, it's tired.